fermisurfaces/IFermi/paper.md

 This work was funded by the DOE Basic Energy Sciences program -- the Materials Project -- under Grant No. KC23MP
-AS and SMG were supported by the Laboratory Directed Research and Development Program of LBNL under the U.S. Department of Energy (DoE) Contract No. DE-AC02-05CH11231.
 Computational resources were provided by the National Energy Research Scientific Computing Center and the Molecular Foundry, DoE Office of Science User Facilities supported by the Office of Science of the U.S. Department of Energy under Contract No.